cyrilbois/developer-playbook/identityaas-cognito.md

 * Integrate API Gateway with IAM

 * Expose API on API Gateway

 * Build Developer Portal and Integrate it with IAM for Signup, Management of Clients and Signup of APIs

 Eigene APIs ?
 In CISL?

+As Auth0 is currently most established in the community and AWS Cognito is AWS specific: Auth0 is currently the best option - Bitium is currently integrated into the Google Platform and it will be interesting to see i which direction Google will go.